Woodworking, Art & CNC by Corbin Dunn

 Sometimes the CAM workspace browser shows up empty, as shown to the right.
 Clicking the Show/Hide icon doesn’t help.
 You have to close the project and reopen it to get it to show up.

-If the Pencil operation fails to generate a pass you may have a pure v-bit with no tip diameter.
+If the Pencil and 2D Pocket operations will fail to generate a pass if you are using a pure v-bit with no tip diameter.
 Try setting a small tip diameter, as discussed in v-bit selection.

 Complex Vector Fails/Hangs generating a 2D Inlay & Toolpaths